amazon-archives/ask-sdk-frameworks-java/samples/colorpicker/README.md

-# Alexa Skills Kit SDK Sample - Color Picker
+# ASK SDK Frameworks Example - Color Picker
 This sample shows how to create a skill that illustrates the following concepts:

 - Custom slot type: demonstrates using custom slot types to handle a finite set of known values